alexmunoz502/CS_235_Homework_1/README.md

-CS_235_Homework_1 : Alex Munoz
+## Sorting Algorithms
+##### Python Scripts for Sorting Algorithms

-DESCRIPTION
+###### DESCRIPTION
-1. Sorts a list of number values from a file called data.txt, each line in the data file must contain only integers, & the first number being the size of the list.
-The data.txt file must be in the same directory

-2. Calculates the running times of insertion sort and merge sort algorithms that sort data from randomly generated lists of size N. The results are printed to the console.
-NOTE: I used a sample size of 10 for my written homework submission, but reduced it to 2 so it will run faster for the TAs
+There are two main functionalities to the scripts in this project:

+1. Sorting: these scripts can be used to sort a data file containing integers in _descending_ order, and output their results to a new file.

+2. Timing: these scripts can be used to evaluate the average time it takes for an algorithm to sort a number of large arrays.

-FILES
+###### FILES

-insertsort.py and mergesort.py
+*insert_sort.py* and *merge_sort.py*
-PROBLEM #4 HOMEWORK files
-These use the file_handler.py and algorithms.py functions to read data from the data.txt file, sort the data, and then write the data out to their respective '.out' files.
+These read data from the data.txt file, sort the data in _descending_ order, and then write the sorted data out to *insert.out* and *merge.out*, resepectively.

-file_handler.py
+*file_handler.py*
-Wraps the reading/writing of code to text files into functions that can be called from outside of the file.
+A set of basic file-handling functions for the reading/writing of text files that can be called by the other scripts in this project.

-algorithms.py
+*algorithms.py*
-Contains the functions for the insertion sort and merge sort algorithms
+Contains the functions for the insertion sort and merge sort algorithms.

-insertTime.py and mergeTime.py
+*insert_time.py* and *merge_time.py*
-PROBLEM #5 HOMEWORK files
-These utilize the algorithms.py and algo_timer.py functions to get the average runtime for an algorithm for list sizes of N
+These get the average runtime for an algorithm for list sizes of N. Optional argument can be provided to override the default sample size of 3.

-algo_timer.py
+  Example:
+  `py merge_time.py 5`
+The results will be logged to the terminal.
+NOTE: This process can take some time, it is recommended to keep the sample size under 10.

+*algo_timer.py*
-This function generates a list of randomly generated numbers and has a function which calls a specified sorting algorithm and times how long it takes to run the sorting algorithm on each list of size N
+This function generates a list of randomly generated numbers and has a reference to a specified sorting algorithm that is called and timed.